+Required Physical Exam

-Required Physical Exam: All athletes are required to have a completed physical exam on file before any tryouts begin.
+All athletes are required to have a completed physical exam on file before any tryouts begin.
 Cheerleaders are required to have a completed physical exam on file after tryouts have concluded but before practices begin.
-Physicals are good for the school year in which they are given unless they are given after February 1, in which case they are good for the remainder of that year and the following school year.
+Physicals are good for a two year period from the date of issue.
 All athletes, including cheerleaders, are required to have proof of insurance on file before any tryout or practice.

-Student Athletic Events Ticket: An athletic ticket may be purchased and used as an admission ticket to all middle school athletic contests in which the student's home school is participating.
+Student Athletic Events Ticket

+An athletic ticket may be purchased and used as an admission ticket to all middle school athletic contests in which the student's home school is participating.

-Exclusion from Activities Guidelines: Participation in the activities program in middle school is a privilege.
+Exclusion from Activities Guidelines

+Participation in the activities program in middle school is a privilege.
 When a student's conduct in school results in a suspension of any type, the student will be excluded from the activities program for a specific length of time.